thoutuakshaya/TEAM-APEX/nextjs1/README2.md

 14:  Dynamic Routing: this concept is used when we need details of blocks clicking it but not by separate page      creation (routes) but in same route .
     -to extract different info from different users we use -PARAMS _instance of MDX Components.

+---rendering
+Modern frameworks like Next.js and Nuxt.js support a hybrid approach:

+Use SSR for initial rendering (faster load, SEO-friendly).
+Use CSR for subsequent page interactions (better interactivity).
+This combines the best of both worlds!

+15: layout.tsx is the main page which effects all the pages(routes) across code.

+NOTE: NAMES layout.tsx,page.tsx is only recognised by nextjs ,otherwise it shows error.

+16: GROUPING ROUTES (route groups):
+    problem: to get seperate layout.tsx to dashboard and user frontend,unlike we have same layout.tsx.
+    solution: we use seperate folders for dashboard and root and keep them in braces as in code.

+    NOTE: "(dashboard)" is different from "dashboard".
+17: